bhch/django-jsonform/docs/schema.rst

 - ``minItems`` (alias ``min_items``) - Limit the minimum number of items in a list.
 - ``maxItems`` (alias ``max_items``) - Limit the maximum number of items in a list.
 - ``title`` - Specify a title for the list.
+- ``default`` - A list containing all the default initial values for the array.

+.. versionchanged:: 2.8
+    Support for setting initial array data using ``default`` keyword was added.

 This example shows a schema of a list containing string items: